jagadishhugar/AML-mini-project/README.md

 Raw SMS → Cleaning → Label Encoding → Train-Test Split → TF-IDF Vectorization → Numerical Feature Matrix The resulting TF-IDF matrix can then be supplied to the five machine learning algorithms.

-4. EXPLORATORY DATA ANALYSIS
+## 4. EXPLORATORY DATA ANALYSIS
-Exploratory Data Analysis is performed to understand the characteristics of the SMS dataset before training the machine learning models.
+### Exploratory Data Analysis is performed to understand the characteristics of the SMS dataset before training the machine learning models.
 The first step is to examine the number of messages belonging to each class.
 Code
 import pandas as pd
 import matplotlib.pyplot as plt
-# Load dataset
+#Load dataset
 df = pd.read_csv(
     "SMSSpamCollection",
     sep="\t",